emmettburgess/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .forEach executes a function for each array element, .map creates a new array with a function called for each element

 2. What is the difference between a function and a method?

+    function executes a task, method is a function used as a property of an object.

 3. What is closure?

+    a feature where an inner function has access to outer variables. more of a concept than a feature.

 4. Describe the four rules of the 'this' keyword.

+    window/global binding: when .this is in the global scope implicit binding: the function called before the .this new binding: .this refers to an instance that an object is        created and returned to a function explicit binding: .this is defined when .call or .apply is used

 5. Why do we need super() in an extended class?

+    it provides a connection to the parent class

 ## Project Set up